briansunter/graph/site/content/pages/newsletter/issue-14.md

 ## Inspiration

-A few notetaking apps like Logseq and Roam have a "graph view," which displays your notes on a 2D canvas so that you can explore connections between ideas at a high level.
+A few notetaking apps like Logseq, Obsidian, and Roam have a "graph view," which displays your notes on a 2D canvas so that you can explore connections between ideas at a high level.

 Here's a screenshot of my graph view in Logseq